 The removal of SearchZilla Search may be a very tricky process, because of the fact that the unwanted program introducing this scam page may have files spread all of your hard drive.
 This is the main reason why we strongly advise you to follow the removal steps below.
 They are made so that if the problem persists after step 1 and 2, you can use a powerful anti-malware software(recommended).
 Be advised that security professionals often advise victims to remove this adware via an advanced anti-malware program.
 This will help save you significant time and will make sure that all of the persistent files and objects of SearchZilla Search are fully gone from your PC.

 - Guide 1: How to Remove SearchZilla Search redirect from Windows.

-- Guide 2: Get rid of SearchZilla Search redirect from Mac OS X.
+- Guide 2: Get rid of SearchZilla Search redirect on Mac OS X.

-- Guide 3: Remove SearchZilla Search redirect from Google Chrome.
+- Guide 3: Remove SearchZilla Search redirect in Google Chrome.

 - Guide 4: Erase SearchZilla Search redirect from Mozilla Firefox.

 - Guide 5: Uninstall SearchZilla Search redirect from Microsoft Edge.

 - Guide 6: Remove SearchZilla Search redirect from Safari.